AlmaJPenna/Dental-Cam-Plugin/README.md

 - **UI Integration:** Uses a `SurfaceView` to display the camera feed within the Flutter application.

 ## Use Case
-The Dental Camera S700C Plugin is designed for use in the dental field, enabling professionals to capture high-quality images and videos of patients' dental conditions.
+The Dental Cam Plugin is designed for use in the dental field, enabling professionals to capture high-quality images and videos of patients' dental conditions.
 This facilitates accurate documentation and improves diagnostic capabilities.

 ## Target Audience
 - Dental professionals.